Tailwind CSS Border Spacing

 Extending the Theme

 In some projects, predefined utilities might not offer enough flexibility for your design requirements.
-Tailwind lets you define custom spacing values in your configuration file (tailwind.config.js
+Tailwind lets you define custom spacing values in your configuration file (tailwind.config.js).

 Using Arbitrary Values

 When dealing with non-standard measurements, you can apply arbitrary values directly for quick experimentation.
-Arbitrary values support any border-spacing
+Arbitrary values support any border-spacing length, breaking outside the constraints of Tailwind's existing hierarchy.

 Real World Examples